-Allstate Canada has partnered with Dorel Juvenile Canada, makers of Safety 1st products, to launch “Protecting Your Most Precious Cargo,” a three-part series focused on taking a proactive approach to car seat safety.
-In this third edition, Jason Foroglou – an Allstate Agency Manager, Certified Car Seat Safety Technician and brand new father – explains the proper way to safely dress your children for their car seat during the winter months, and why it’s important.
-Missed the first two articles?
-You can find Part #1 and Part #2.
+Allstate Canada partnered with Dorel Juvenile Canada, makers of Safety 1st products, to launch “Protecting Your Most Precious Cargo,” a series of articles and videos focused on taking a proactive approach to car seat safety.
+In this installment, Jason Foroglou – Allstate Employee, Certified Car Seat Safety Technician, and new dad – explains how to dress your child for their car seat in cold winter months.

 According to Transport Canada, almost 2,000 children aged four or under were killed or seriously injured in car collisions in 2014 alone.
 The Canadian Paediatric Society has also found that motor vehicle collisions are the leading cause of unintentional injury or death among children over the age of one.
 While these are scary statistics, there are steps parents can take to help reverse these trends.